 Academy conferences and training present the basic laws and regulations and governing investment operations and provide updates on the U.S. economy and timely trends in investing.
 Attendees have access to accurate, in-depth information and to a network of experienced county investors, economists and other experts from across the state.
 All educational programs are open to all county officials and staff.
 Sessions meet the education requirements of the Texas Public Funds Investment Act.
 Continuing education hours are approved for County Investment Academy members.
 CPAs, auditors, treasurers, clerks and commissioners may also earn credit toward mandatory continuing education requirements.

-- Membership in the Academy is acquired through completion of the Basics of County Investments course, to be offered in early 2014, or completion of previous County Investment Officer (CIO) Level I course.
+Membership in the Academy is acquired through completion of the Basics of County Investments Course or completion of the previous TAC County Investment Officer (CIO) Level I course.

-- Fifteen Academy hours per calendar year are required to maintain membership, with five outside hours and five carryover hours allowed per year.
+Fifteen hours per calendar year are required to maintain membership, with five outside hours and five carryover hours allowed per year.